Lasserini/world-in-flames/TESTING.md

 - For the longest time the actual game wasn't working.<br>
     - After some research I found a way to restructure some of the logic behind it, adding a second version of the hidden word to have one to alter during gameplay was essential.

+- Problem with images "sliding to the right" on devices between 700 & 900 (ish)px wide.
+    - Fixed an oversight in the CSS file, which allowed the globe image to become larger than the wrap it was meant to stay inside.

 - The background colours on the images aren't all as black as I would like them to be.<br>
     - Decided that I didn't want to alter too much to images I credit to others, and that the issue wasn't the most essential think to spend time working on.